 3. Nothing is too big or small, too silly or too solemn.
 All I ask is that you mean it, whatever it is.

 4. Your post should include: What you’re quitting, why you’re quitting, how you’re quitting, and…that’s pretty much it.
 Beyond that is up to you.
-It’s your quit, baby.
-Tell us about it however you want.
+It’s your Quit, baby.
+Tell us about it howsoever you want.

-5. Basic guidelines: Word count should be between 500-800 words.
-Please divide your post up into subsections with headings to make it easier for people to follow.
+5. Basic guidelines: Please divide your post up into subsections with headings to make it easier for people to follow.
 Please include a bio of 2-3 lines (feel free to link to your blog, Twitter, etc.), as well as a pic of your lovely (or handsome!) self that I can include.
 You have the right to choose a pic for the post itself, too; should you waive this right, a pic will be provided for you courtesy of Flickr and moi.

 5. Be open to the possibility of edits, but I promise I’ll be nice about it.
-I once had dreams of copyediting, and to this day I still circle punctuation mistakes in my local paper in the hopes of one day sending my clippings to the editorial department in an envelope asking for a job.
+I’m an editor.
+With editor’s OCD.
 So be prepared for some comma correction and grammatical polishing, if needed.
-But anything related to content I will not change without first checking with you.
-Actually, I won’t change it at all.
-That would just be wrong, and I’d be majorly p.o.’ed if anyone did that to something I’d written.
-I may suggest places to rewrite or expand, but only where I really feel they’re needed.
-As aforesaid, the quit is yours (baby), so I won’t try to cramp your style.
+But anything related to content will not be changed without me first checking with you.
+I may suggest places to rewrite or expand where I feel they’re needed — not to be a meanie, but because I want your Quit to be the best it possibly can be.
+As aforesaid, the Quit is yours (baby), so I won’t try to cramp your style.

 And that’s about it.
 Please send your submissions to email@example.com—I can’t wait to read them!
 I’m really excited about this feature and hope you enjoy it as much as I know I will!